ErlingSigurdson/Drv7SegQ595/README.md

 ### PCB design and rich circuit diagram

-You may opt to use [KiCAD](https://www.kicad.org/) [files](extras/kicad/) provided with this library to build a DIY hardware driver compliant with the library's premises and the reference circuit.
-All files are created using KiCAD 9.0.
+You may opt to use the [KiCAD](https://www.kicad.org/) [project](extras/kicad/) provided with this library to build a DIY hardware driver compliant with the library's premises and the reference circuit.
+The project was created in KiCAD 9.0.

 ![pcb_view_w_footprints_preview.png](extras/images/pcb_view_w_footprints_preview.png)